 What is the timely filing deadline for Florida insurance claims?

-Most Florida commercial payers use a 365-day timely filing window, but individual payer contracts can be shorter — some require submission within 90-180 days.
+Most Florida commercial payers use a 365-day timely filing window, but individual payer contracts can be shorter - some require submission within 90-180 days.
 Medicare claims must be filed within 12 months.
-Medtransic submits clean claims within 24-48 hours of receiving encounter data, ensuring every claim is filed well within the earliest applicable deadline.
+Medtransic submits clean claims promptly, ensuring every claim is filed well within the earliest applicable deadline.

 How do I get started with Medtransic in Florida?